Antigua and Barbuda: Weather Overview

 is a holiday destination unlike no other, (though the other Caribbean islands do come close!)
-Lying in the Leeward islands, Antigua is the main island of the country Antigua and Barbuda.
+Lying in the Leeward Islands, Antigua is the main island of the country Antigua and Barbuda.
 Antigua, in particular, is the most developed of the Leeward Islands, part owed to the successful tourism industry and part owed to the large amounts of offshore bank accounts held in the region!
-It is also the largest of the Leeward Islands, with 281 square kilometers of island paradise, its northern counterpart Barbuda sits at a smaller 160 square kilometers.
+It is also the largest of the Leeward Islands, with 281 square kilometres of island paradise, its northern counterpart Barbuda sits at a smaller 160 square kilometres.

 Across both islands, there is very little seasonal variation with a fairly typical tropical marine climate.
-Rainfall can vary greatly across year to year, and in Antigua due to lack of rivers across the island and the large amounts of deforestation this has lead to the island often suffering long droughts in some years.
+Rainfall can vary greatly across the year to year, and in Antigua, due to lack of rivers across the island and the large amounts of deforestation, this has to lead to the island often suffering long droughts in some years.

 St Johns is the island's capital, and its magnificent skyline can be seen as you approach the island by boat.
 The White Towers of the St Johns Cathedral are one of the towns most popular tourist destinations.

 See here for weather conditions in St Johns.